Rachel Waddington - Dip.Psych, Dip.Couns, FD (Open), PgCert Coach

 I am a qualified counselling practitioner, with extensive psychological training and experience, which I bring to my relational approach with clients.
 My role is to help you make sense of your situation, your thoughts and feelings, through open communication & supportive challenge.
 By becoming more aware of the nature of what you are experiencing you begin to feel more in control.
-I can help with a wide range of issues such as anxiety, depression, low self-esteem, bereavement, miscarriage, abortion, career and work-related stress, redundancy, family issues or relationship difficulties, feeling sad, life balance, weight issues, lack of meaning or purpose, stressful life events, 'otherness' and trauma.
-I work with empathy and respect to enable greater self-awareness and self-responsibility leading to empowerment and change.
+I can help with a wide range of issues such as anxiety, depression, low self-esteem, bereavement, miscarriage, abortion, career and work-related stress, redundancy, family issues or relationship difficulties, feeling sad, life balance, weight issues, lack of meaning or purpose, stressful life events, anger management, bullying, 'otherness' and trauma.
+I work with empathy and respect to enable greater self-awareness and self-responsibility leading to improved confidence, empowerment and change.

 Training, qualifications & experience